tranngochoang/molecular-docs/docs/examples/human-cell.markdown

 ## Overview
 DNA damage induced in a simplified human fibroblast cell was evaluated using the proposed changes and compared with experimental data.
 ## Geometry
+This geometry consists of a continuous chain defined by taking a basic Hilbert curve.
+This fractal is broken into cubic regions of straight and turned chromatin sections [DNA placement]({{"/docs/geometry-library/dna-placements" | relative_url}}).
+This chain is included in an ellipsoid with semi-dimensions 7.1x2.5x7.1 μm, which imitates a cell nucleus.
+Only cubes that are completely included in the ellipsoid are considered as parts of the chain, which length is 6.4 Gbp.
+Bp density of the produced cell corresponds to ~0.015 bp/nm3.
 ```
 /world/worldSize 50 um
 /cell/radiusSize 14 2.5 14 um